Sins

 1. What are the sins in your life and what damages have they done – to yourself, others, and in your relationship with God? (both sins others committed against you and sins you have committed against others)

-2. What are the things that make you feel guilty, shame, fear, inferior, self-accusing, regretful, resentful, or the need to hide?
+2. What are the things that make you feel guilty, ashamed, fear, inferior, self-accusing, regretful, resentful, or the need to hide?
 In what ways have your pursuit of happiness, love, prosperity, or fame causes damage and pain to yourself and to others?

 3. In what ways do you try to control or manipulate others or your circumstances to get more than your share, or to make you feel more superior or important than others?